sanam2405/SoftwareEnergyCost/README.md

 This software is supported by the TensorFlow and Keras communities.
 If you have any questions or need help with the software, you can reach out to the community for support.

 ## Plans for the Future
-We plan to continue improving this software and adding new features in the future.
-We welcome contributions from the community and encourage you to join us in making this software better.
+I plan to continue improving this software and adding new features in the future.
+I welcome contributions from the community and encourage you to join me in making this software better.

 ## Copyright
 This software is protected by copyright law, and the open-source license under which it is released ensures that users are free to use, modify, and distribute the software, subject to certain conditions.